lucy-mahlmann/Weather-Web-App/README.md

     app.logger.info(op)
     return json.dumps(op)
 ```
+SQLite database to store weather data for registered Texas cities, added Users, and Admins
 - The web application provides a SQLite database that provides five database tables:
   * ```Admin```: lists all added Admins and cities registered by that admin
   * ```User```: lists all users and their encrypted passwords